Online exporting: 5 steps to get your business ready

 Regardless of where you are in the process, you have to keep in mind that your international e‑commerce efforts need to be top notch because you’ll be competing against the best in the world.

-To succeed, you will have to create a seamless customer experience from your branding and website design to your shipping and return policy, or people will simply choose one of your competitors—they’re only a click away.
+To succeed, you will have to create a seamless customer experience from your branding and website design to your shipping and return policy, or people will simply choose one of your competitors—after all, they’re only a click away.

 2. Walk before you run